infrawatch/service-telemetry-operator/tests/performance-test/README.md

 ## Deploying Grafana

-Ensure that all of the SAF pods are already marked running with `oc get pods`.
+Ensure that all of the STF pods are already marked running with `oc get pods`.
 Next, launch the grafana instance for test results gathering.
 This only needs to be done once: